Emigration to the New World

 Emslanders to the American Mid-West

-This well-organized site concentrates on Emsland, a portion of Niedersachsen (Lower Saxony).
+This well-organized site concentrates on Emsland, a portion of Niedersachsen (Lower Saxony) in northwestern Germany.
 It also has good general information on emigration from Germany.

 Emigration from Oldenburg, 1830-1880